Buying A House with a 6% Interest Rate Is SMART

 Waiting can cost more due to rising prices and competition

 Now, here's the crazy part.
 Just recently, this past week, I was able to refinance my 6% down to a 5.12% on a 7-year fix.
-So, the same amount of loan, same type of loan, if you will, and I was able to break my payment down another 630 something bucks.
-So, all in, I've been able to save 14 over $1,400. $1,430 something.
+So, the same amount of loan, same type of loan, and I was able to break my payment down another $630 something bucks.
+So, all in, I've been able to save $1,430 something.
 Now, this last time, I did have to pay a little bit of money out of pocket in order to refinance because I wasn't able to raise the interest rate and get any sort of rebate back to pay those closing costs.
-So, I had to pay about $5 $6,000 in closing costs in order to get this last loan.
-But when you take the amount of money I'm saving um and you divide it into the cost that I was, you know, that I that it cost for the loan there, it's going to take me about eight or so months in order to recoup the cost of that loan.
+So, I had to pay about $5,000–$6,000 in closing costs in order to get this last loan.
+But when you take the amount of money I'm saving and you divide it into the cost of the loan, it's going to take me about eight or so months in order to recoup the cost of that loan.
 So in 8 months, I'm going to be at a break even point.
 And from every point forward, I'll be saving $637 on that loan.

-Now, a lot of you ask the question, Jeff, how are you able to refinance your loan with no cost?
-Well, [clears throat] just in really simple terms, every day there's the best interest rate in the market, right?
+Now, a lot of you ask the question, how are you able to refinance your loan with no cost?
+Well, just in really simple terms, every day there's the best interest rate in the market.
 So say today the best interest rate in the market is 6%.
 If you take a slightly higher interest rate than the best rate in the market, a lot of times the lender offers a credit back to you that you can use towards closing cost.
 And that's essentially what I did.
 So each time I didn't take the absolute best rate in the market.
 I took a slightly higher rate so that I could use those costs in order to cover the cost of my loan.
-And the reason I did that is because I'm one of those people that do believes interest rates are going to trend down in the future. so that I'm I'm taking advantage of those opportunities as they present themselves.
+And the reason I did that is because I'm one of those people that believes interest rates are going to trend down in the future, so that I'm taking advantage of those opportunities as they present themselves.

 How Refinancing Can Lower Your Mortgage Payments Over Time